 DOC9.5 Re-synchronisation of De-synchronised Islands

-DOC9.5.1 Where parts of the Total System are out of synchronism with each other but there is no Total Shutdown or Partial Shutdown NGC will instruct Users to regulate generation or Demand, as the case may be, to enable the de-synchronised islands to be re-synchronised.
+DOC9.5.1 Where parts of the Total System are out of synchronism with each other but there is no Total Shutdown or Partial Shutdown NGESO will instruct Users to regulate generation or Demand, as the case may be, to enable the de-synchronised islands to be re-synchronised.

-DOC9.5.2 DNOs may be involved in re-synchronising by issuing instructions to Users in accordance with the requirements of NGC.
+DOC9.5.2 DNOs may be involved in re-synchronising by issuing instructions to Users in accordance with the requirements of NGESO.
 Users shall at all times abide by the DNO’s instructions in relation to re-synchronising de-synchronised islands.

-DOC9.5.3 The re-synchronising of de-synchronised islands are covered by De-synchronised Island Procedures agreed between NGC and the relevant Transmission Licensee, DNO and Generators.
+DOC9.5.3 The re-synchronising of de-synchronised islands are covered by De-synchronised Island Procedures agreed between NGESO and the relevant Transmission Licensee, DNO and Generators.

 DOC9.6 Joint System Incident Procedure